junxit/us-congress-bills-116/bill.md

 - **(b)** *Effective date* The amendments made by this section shall apply with respect to an appraisal under section 3731 of such title, on or after January 1, 2020.
 - **(c)** *Guidance* Notwithstanding section 501 of such title, the Secretary of Veterans Affairs may issue guidance to implement this section before prescribing new regulations under sections 3731 of such title, as amended by subsection (a).

+## § 8.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.